huseinsalhab/indoor-autonomous-system-highlevel/README.md

 # Indoor Autonomous Navigation System High Level

+## Introduction

+The Indoor Autonomous Navigation System (IANS) is a senior thesis project at the University of California Santa Cruz.
+IANS' purpose is to create a self driving robotic car solution in an indoor environment where GPS systems are not feasible.
+By researching recent developments in probabilistic robotics and levaraging existing open source Robot Operating System software we implemented a cost efficient and extendable solution to be used in systems where autonomous navigation is required.

+Our prototype uses off the shelf hardware such as the RPLidar, Raspberry Pi, and Teensy microcontroller, as well as general purpose motor encoders and controllers.

 ### Repository Hierarchy

 The Indoor Autonomous System Software is contained within three repositories.